jueyang/jueyang.github.io/_posts/blogposts/2013-10-24-time-the-light.md

 This is where I grew up

-the universe in which
+The universe in which
 I was conscious
 of my thoughts -
 those old new things

-The passage
+The passages
 carried by the passenger
 -->
 <div class='shiguang'>